Post Summary: The Best Hiking Clothes for Men Broken Down

 Hiking underwear isn’t the most exciting thing to talk about in terms of men’s hiking clothes.
 However, they’re an important part of your wardrobe and a poor pair of underwear can ruin a hike, especially a multiday trek.

-I’ve always opted for a nice compression short or lightweight underwear from ExOfficio.
+I’ve always opted for nice compression shorts or lightweight underwear from Smartwool.
 However, I recently tried out Saxx underwear and can officially say I’m a convert.
 I was a little skeptical that the “new tech” would really make an impact on my underwear.

 If you’re unfamiliar with Saxx the underwear has a small pouch for your business.
 After, extended use I can say it’s a phenomenal feature that works perfectly.
 There is no need for adjustments when putting them on and off.
 The result is exceptional comfort that does an effective job of pulling away moisture and heat.